drupalprojects/administerusersbyrole/README.md

 without it, but for example with a View showing users, the user name will only become a link if this permission is set.)

+### Select method for cancelling account
+If you set this for sub-admins, then the sub-admin can choose a cancellation method when cancelling an account.
+If not, then the sum-admin will always use the default cancellation method.

 ## NEW PERMISSIONS

 ### Access the users overview page